Eli Cloud, co-founder

 Tommy Vollmar is a native Memphian with over 20 years of experience in the medical device and biotechnology industries.
 He has held several executive leadership positions in a variety of commercial roles throughout his career at Medtronic.
 He has also held regional sales and brand management roles with Wyeth and Equidyne Systems focusing on channel development and healthcare economics.

 He earned a M.B.A. in International Marketing from the University of Notre Dame and a B.B.A. in Marketing Management from The University of Memphis.
-He and his wife, Lenore, have two sons (James & Colin), and they are very active in their local parish & school
+He and his wife, Lenore, have two sons (James & Colin.
+They are very active in their local community & parish (St. Louis Catholic School).